fireheartjerry/Starbound-Empires/README.md

 4. Run the main program file to start playing Starbound Empires.

+5. The soundtrack is not included because of its large file size.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.